websanco/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/configuration-files-and-factories/using-configuration-files.md

    Configuration properties must specify type markers.
 ```

 Property configurations are applied on server restart.
-Property configurations take highest priority; they're prioritized over configuration files and database persisted configurations.
+Property configurations take highest priority; they're prioritized over configuration files and database-persisted configurations.
 The UI distinguishes all read-only configuration settings.
-If you need to change a read-only configuration value, use a portal property.
+If you must change a read-only configuration value, use a portal property.

 ```note::
    Read-only `factory configuration values <./using-factory-configuration.md>`_ are not supported.